 With both women now working in senior leadership roles, it’s clear that the glass ceiling that exists in so many tech firms has been smashed at REPL.
 And they believe that for other women to follow in their footsteps, finding the right tech company to work for is paramount.

-Find the Right Fit For Your Ambitions
+Find the Right Fit for Your Ambitions

-Discovering the right company to work for isn’t plain sailing, as Liz recognises: “My background is in sharp contrast to my experience at REPL.
+Discovering the right company to work for isn’t plain sailing, as Liz recognizes: “My background is in sharp contrast to my experience at REPL.
 At previous employers, everything was governed by process and unless you were male or had been there a long time, you didn’t have much of a voice.”

 Cerys echoes this stating that: “REPL is unusual.
 Rather than trying to be gender inclusive we’re inclusive all round.
 Being a woman has never been an issue.
 I’ve never felt as if my opinion is worth less or the work I do isn’t equivalent to a man’s.”